simonmichael/hledger_site/src/1.25/hledger-ui.md

 balances, like hledger\'s balance command.
 By default, it shows all accounts and their latest ending balances (including the balances of subaccounts).
-Accounts which have been declared with an [account directive](#declaring-accounts) are also listed, even if not yet used (except for empty parent accounts).
+Accounts which have been declared with an [account directive](hledger.html#declaring-accounts) are also listed, even if not yet used (except for empty parent accounts).
 If you specify a query on the command line, it shows just the matched accounts and the balances from matched transactions.